Let's use the following example to illustrate how collaboration works in a real-life scenario.

-Assume that Andrea works in the administrative department of her company.
+Andrea works in the administrative department of her company.
 She has been working on the Travel Request process, which involves employee activities to manage a request for a flight ticket, a currency advance and a hotel reservation.

 They can communicate with each other by entering messages in the Comments window found on the right of the screen.

 Comments in Bizagi Modeler work very similarly to Twitter.

 3. Andrea asks Mark to help her with the Expenses report diagram.
-They can both view the Expense report diagram simultaneously and thereafter discuss it.
+They can view the Expense report diagram simultaneously and thereafter discuss it.

-4. The diagrams can only be edited through Bizagi Modeler, thus, Mark clicks on the Edit in Bizagi Modeler button.
-This button will launch Bizagi Modeler application.
+4. The diagrams can only be edited through Bizagi Modeler, so Mark clicks the Edit in Bizagi Modeler button to launchBizagi Modeler.

-To change or update a diagram it is necessary to click Check Out, located in the Bizagi Cloud group on the Home tab.
+To change or update a diagram it is necessary to click Check Out, located in the Diagram group on the Home tab.

 In this example, this feature lets Mark perform changes on the diagram; however, for Andrea and other users the diagram is locked while Mark works.